-The agreements entered into during 2013 provide that each of the partners are responsible for seeking regulatory approvals for the products, and following approvals, will handle ongoing distribution and sales in the respective international territories.
+The Company has entered into agreements, beginning in 2012, with international partners for commercialization of the Company's products.
+The international agreements provide that each of the partners are responsible for seeking regulatory approvals for the products, and following approvals, each partner will handle ongoing distribution and sales in the respective international territories.
 The Company maintains responsibility for the intellectual property and product formulations.
-Under the licensing agreements, the Company is entitled to receive additional milestone payments upon the partners' achievement of defined regulatory approvals and sales milestones.
+Under the international agreements, the Company is entitled to receive non-refundable up-front payments at the time the agreements are entered into and milestone payments upon the partners' achievement of defined regulatory approvals and sales milestones.
 The Company will recognize revenue for these substantive milestones using the milestone method.
-The agreements provide for up to \$0.6 million in milestone payments related to regulatory approvals and up to \$4.0 million in milestone payments related to total and annual product sales.
-As of December 31, 2014, the Company has not recognized any revenues related to milestones associated with the new agreements.
 The Company is also entitled to receive royalties on future sales of the products under the agreements.
+The international agreements provide for \$1.4 million in non-refundable up-front payments and milestone payments of up to \$1.7 million related to regulatory approvals and up to \$4.7 million in payments related to product sales.
+As of December 31, 2015, the Company has recognized a cumulative \$1.5 million in upfront payments as other revenue and has not yet recorded any revenue related to the milestone payments associated with these international agreements.